DearEirs/simple_spider/README.md

 # simple_spider

-Configure config.py with your config
+Configure config.py with your config.

 Then just run controller.py

-After a while you can see some data in redis or mysql
+After a while you can see some data in redis or mysql.